MarvinJanssen/executor-dao/README.md

 ## 1. Proposals are smart contracts

-The way a conventional company operates is defined in its constitution.
-Changes are made by means of resolutions put forward by its members, the process of which is described by that same constitution.
-Translating this into a DAO was one of the aims when designing StackerDAO.
-Proposals are therefore expressed as smart contracts.
-Clarity is a beautifully expressive language.
-Instead of verbose "Legalese", we can describe the operation, duties, and members using concise logical statements.
-Proposals implement a specific trait and may be executed by the DAO when certain conditions are met.
+Proposals are expressed as smart contracts.
+These smart contracts implement a specific `proposal-trait` and may be executed by the DAO when certain conditions are met.
 It makes StackerDAO extremely flexible and powerful.

 ## 2. The core executes, the extensions give form